 Vitamin A is a fat-soluble vitamin stored in our liver.
 In animal products it occurs as retinol.
-In fruits and vegetables it occurs as the vitamin A precurson, beta-carotene.
+In fruits and vegetables it occurs as the vitamin A precursor, beta-carotene.
 Beta-carotene needs to be converted into Vitamin A in our body.
-Some people have genetic variations that can limit the conversion of betacarotene to vitamin A, making them at a higher risk of vitamin A deficiency.
+Some people have genetic variations that can limit the conversion of betacarotene to vitamin A, increasing their risk of vitamin A deficiency.

 Roles in our Body: